collabdotcloud/docs.collab.cloud/docs/admin/connections-api.md

 ### Future plans

 We know this work-flow isn't ideal, and we are building a better system to manage your API clients and client-secrets right inside the Admin-App.
-How cool is that?

 See our roadmap for more information.